 Then day by day you'll allow everything to creep back until it's just as full as it was originally with the addition of a few new things.

-How often should you oil your butcher block countertops is a hard question to answer because it depends on the age of your counter, how well oiled it was to begin with, if it’s winter or summer and myriad of other things.
-BUT I would say a good general rule would be to oil your butcher block countertops once a month.
+That kind of depends.
+The age of your counter, how dried out it is, if it's winter or summer and myriad of other things dictate how often it should be oiled.
+BUT I would say a good general rule would be to oil your butcher block countertops once every month or two.

 Which is about how often I hear about those lovebirds Tristan and Ryan by the way.